 Connecticut: Connecticut's provisions include exclusion for conveyance of property where the consideration is less than \$2,000.
 Connecticut Law Cite: Title 12, Chapter 223, Section 12-498(a) (10).
 Massachusetts: Massachusetts' provisions include exclusion for conveyance where the consideration is not more than \$500.

-Massachusetts Law Cite: Chapter 64D, Section 1
+Massachusetts Law Cite: Chapter 64D, Section 1 Maine: No similar provision found.

 New Hampshire: New Hampshire's provisions include exclusion for conveyance where the consideration is \$4,000 or less at which time a minimum fee of \$14. is imposed.

-New Hampshire Law Cite: Title V, Chapter 78-B, Section 78-B:1

-Vermont: Vermont's provisions include exclusion of the first \$100,000 for a conveyance of a principal residence if a guarantee fee is paid to the Vermont Home Mortgage Guaranty Program.
+New Hampshire Law Cite: Title V, Chapter 78-B, Section 78-B:1 Vermont: Vermont's provisions include exclusion of the first \$100,000 for a conveyance of a principal residence if a guarantee fee is paid to the Vermont Home Mortgage Guaranty Program.
 Vermont Law Cite: Title 32, Subtitle 2, Part 5, Chapter 231, Section 9602(1).

-2. Statement in lieu of consideration:
+37. Statement in lieu of consideration:

-Cite: 44-25-1 (b) Reliability estimate: 5

-In the event no consideration is actually paid for the transfer of real estate, the Law requires that a statement to the effect that the consideration is such that no documentary real estate stamps are required.
+Cite: 44-25-1 (b) Reliability estimate: 5 In the event no consideration is actually paid for the transfer of real estate, the Law requires that a statement to the effect that the consideration is such that no documentary real estate stamps are required.
 This item is included for completeness only since the tax is levied only when there is actual consideration for the realty.

-Number of Taxpayers: No way to reliably determine the number of taxpayers.
+Source: Excise Tax Section Revenue foregone: Revenue loss not reliable estimable.
+Number of taxpayers: No way to reliably determine the number of taxpayers.
 Law Comparison: No similar provisions were found for the other New England states.

-3. Grantor is United States, State of Rhode Island or political subdivisions:

-Cite: 44-25-2 (b) Reliability estimate: 5 The tax is imposed under this chapter does not apply to any conveyances wherein the United States, the state of Rhode Island or political subdivisions which are designated the grantor.
+38. Grantor is United States, State of Rhode Island or political subdivisions: Cite: 44-25-2 (b) Reliability estimate: 5 The tax is imposed under this chapter does not apply to any conveyances wherein the United States, the state of Rhode Island or political subdivisions which are designated the grantor.
 This is included for completeness since most such transfers would involve the taxation of a tax exempt entity.
+Source: Excise Tax Section Revenue foregone: Revenue loss not reliably estimable.
 Number of taxpayers: No way to reliably determine the number of taxpayers.
 Law Comparison: Only Connecticut and Main have similar provisions.
 Connecticut: Connecticut's provisions include exemption for those deeds for which Connecticut is prohibited from taxation under the US Constitution or related laws.

-Maine: Maine's provisions include all deed to property transferred to or by the US government, the state of Maine and any of its subdivisions, other than the Department of Transportation and the Maine Turnpike Authority.

-Maine Law Cite: Title 36, Part 7, Chapter 711-A

-4. Capital Center Project:

-Cite: 44-25-2 (c)

-Reliability estimate: N/A

-This section provides that no documentary stamps are required for conveyances pursuant to the Capitol Center Project.

-Revenues foregone: Revenue loss is not reliably estimable
+Connecticut Law Cite: Title 12, Chapter 223, Section 12-498 Maine: Maine's provisions include all deed to property transferred to or by the US government, the state of Maine and any of its subdivisions, other than the Department of Transportation and the Maine Turnpike Authority.
+Maine Law Cite: Title 36, Part 7, Chapter 711-A 39.
+Capital Center Project: Cite: 44-25-2 (c) Reliability estimate: N/A This section provides that no documentary stamps are required for conveyances pursuant to the Capitol Center Project.
+Source: Excise Tax Section Revenue foregone: Revenue loss not reliably estimable.
 Number of taxpayers: No way to reliably determine the number of taxpayers.
 Law Comparison: No similar provisions were found for the other New England states.

-Telephone Company Property Tax:

-This tax is in lieu of local taxation and is applied to the lines, cables, conduits, ducts, pipes, machines and machinery, equipment, and other tangible personal property in this state for telegraph, cable, telecommunications and express companies.
+Telephone Company Property Tax: This tax is in lieu of local taxation and is applied to the lines, cables, conduits, ducts, pipes, machines and machinery, equipment, and other tangible personal property in this state for telegraph, cable, telecommunications and express companies.
 The tax is based on a statewide average assessment ratio and a statewide average property tax rate.
 A notice of tax is mailed to each company by April 15th and the tax is due within 60 days of that notice.
+Telephone Company Property Tax preference: